ashishps1/awesome-low-level-design/problems/tic-tac-toe.md

 # Designing a Tic Tac Toe Game

-This blog post explores the design and implementation of a Tic Tac Toe game using object-oriented principles in Java.
+This article explores the design and implementation of a Tic Tac Toe game using object-oriented principles in Java.

 It's a classic game that provides a great opportunity to apply fundamental OOP concepts.